 All registration is done online on the Paddle Antrim website and all registrations are final.

 Yes.
 Rates vary depending on whether you want to paddle 1 or 2 days and whether you are in a single or tandem boat.
-There is early registration available before July 15th.
+There is early registration available through July 13th.

 Yes, participants may paddle one or both days and choose an exit along the way to finish.